 -1- Benevolent leadership presence

-The effective leader must master how to project mature self-confidence, poise under pressure, authenticity, empathy, warmth and strength.
+An effective leader must master how to project mature self-confidence, poise under pressure, authenticity, empathy, warmth, and strength.
 It helps to acquire a blend of persuasive leadership competencies that inspire trust, enthusiasm and, most importantly, buy-in.

 -2- Authentic communication & interaction